-I have been using your TCGTNSF book and 26 week Running Plan.
-I heard that to develop a strong core muscle I have to do core muscle workouts for 60 minutes each day as an extra workout.
+I have been using your TCGTNSF book and 26-week running plan.
+I heard that to develop a strong core muscle, I have to do core muscle workouts for 60 minutes each day as an extra workout.
 Is that true?
 Also, what's your favorite core exercise?
 Thanks so much for reading.
 Have a good evening.

-With that running plan you have many excellent lower back, hip, and leg flexes and stretches, but you can also mix in the Lower Back plan.
-I typically do this as a warm-up or a cool-down to a workout.
+With that running plan, you have many excellent lower-back, hip and leg flexes and stretches, but you also can mix in the lower back plan.
+I typically do this as a warmup or a cooldown to a workout.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.